awsdocs/aws-php-developers-guide/doc_source/sns-examples-sending-sms.md

 }
 ```

-## Check If a Phone Number Has Opted Out<a name="check-if-a-phone-number-has-opted-out"></a>
+## Check if a phone number has opted out<a name="check-if-a-phone-number-has-opted-out"></a>

-To determine if a given phone number owner has opted out of receiving SMS messages from your account, use the [CheckIfPhoneNumberIsOptedOut](https://docs.aws.amazon.com/sns/latest/api/API_API_CheckIfPhoneNumberIsOptedOut.html) operation\.
+To determine if a given phone number owner has opted out of receiving SMS messages from your account, use the [CheckIfPhoneNumberIsOptedOut](https://docs.aws.amazon.com/sns/latest/api/API_CheckIfPhoneNumberIsOptedOut.html) operation\.

 In this example, the phone number is in E\.164 format, a standard for international telecommunications\.